samboy/ChessVariantResearch/TurtleShell/README.md

 # Repetition of move

 If making a move which recreates a position previously played in this game, with the same player having the move as the previous position, the attacking player must stop the loop.
-An attacking player is defined as the player who, for all board positions in the loop, when the attacker has the move, more capture threats (including check) are on the board regardless of the color of the piece making the capture threat.
+An attacking player is defined as the player who, for all board positions in the loop, just after the attacker has moved, more capture threats (including check) are on the board regardless of the color of the piece making the capture threat.
 This is calculated by adding together all possible capture moves for each unique board position in the loop per player.
 In case this sum is the same for both players, the player who gives check more often (i.e. has more king capture threats, where a double check is 2 threats) in the